 7. Reduit Beach

-Reduit beach is one of Saint Lucia’s best beaches.
+Reduit beach is one of best beaches on St Lucia.
 It has golden sands and an interesting inflatable complex on the water.

 The inflatables add park-like features to the beach, with slides that will dip you down into the ocean waters, and places to simply lay down and relax.
 Even cloudy days are comfortably warm here, and you’ll have plenty of chances to kick back with a cocktail while your kids play on the bouncy sea-bound inflatables.
 It’s a different kind of beach, that’s for sure.